Skip to main content

 Nicknames given with love

-You could always use the power of love and nickname your tiny human a word that means love in another language or that is a term of endearment in another language.
-If you know your family’s background, look up nicknames in that culture and language to make the nickname more special and personalized to your family.
+You could always use the power of love and nickname your tiny human a word that means love or is a term of endearment in another language.
+If you know your family’s background, look up nicknames in that culture and language to make it more special and personalized to your family.

 • Amore/Amor/ is “Love”